jevakallio/crna-pull-request-preview/README.md

 4. Generate a QR code or the published app URL, and use the GitHub API to post the QR code to Pull Request comments.
 5. Scan the QR code with your Expo app.

+## Limitations

+This approach doesn't currently work with:
+1. React Native apps not started with create-react-native-app or Expo
+2. React Native apps containing custom native module dependencies
+3. Pull Requests from forked repositories.
+This is due to Travis security policies (wisely) not exposing secure environment variables to forked builds.

 ## Detailed setup

 To make this flow work, we need to add a few things to our application.
 Here, we start with an app generated from the standard create-react-native-app template.